sebkaster/CarND-Advanced-Lane-Lines/writeup_template.md

 ### Pipeline (Single Images)

+The different steps on the pipeline are demonstrated based on the following test image:

+![alt text][standard]

 #### 1. Distortion-Corrected Image.

 Using the camera matrix and distortion coefficient calculated during the camera calibration we can undistort our test image.

-![alt text][image2]
+![alt text][undistorted_test]

 #### 2. Thresholded Binary Image

+The thresholding is performed in the `color_selection()` function.

 I used a combination of the HSL and YUC colorspace.
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Lane lines can be yellow or white.
+Therefore, I extracted these two colors from the image.

+HSL (white and yellow):
+For the white color, I chose high light value (205 - 255).
+I did not filter hue and saturation values.
+For the yellow color, I chose hue between 10 and 40.
+I chose relatively high saturation and did not filter light value for the yellow color selection.

+YUV (only yellow):
+I only used the U-channel to extend the yellow color selection with a threshold of 105.

+The result of the color selection is shown below.

-![alt text][image3]
+![alt text][color_selection]

 #### 3. Persepctive Transform

 The perspective transform is performed by a function called `warp_image()`.
 The `warp_image()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.

-I chose the hardcode the source and destination points in the following manner:
+I chose to hardcode the source and destination points in the following manner:

 | Source        | Destination   |
 |:-------------:|:-------------:|